koochyrat/VRTweaks/README.md

 # VRTweaks
 Subnautica Below Zero Mod to Add Tweaks for VR

 Add in Pimax specific fixes to fix culling at edges.
-Fix for double vision UI is pending.
+Also fixes double vision UI.

+To install, just install the regular Subnautica VR mod the usual way then override VRTweaks.dll with this one.